-Other Information
+Other information

 Management is responsible for the other information.
-The other information comprises the Board of Directors' Report which we obtained prior to the date of this auditor's report.
+The other information comprises the Report to the management, which we obtained prior to the date of this auditor's report.
 The other information does not include the financial statements and our report thereon.